-All teaching at St Mary’s shares a common goal: to enable girls to engage with their subjects and with the cross-curricular skills that will allow them to be successful later in life - flexibility, curiosity, self-criticism and thinking skills.
+All teaching at St Mary’s shares a common goal: to enable girls to engage with their subjects and with the cross-curricular skills which will allow them to be successful later in life - flexibility, curiosity, self-criticism and thinking skills.

 Critical Thinking is taught in both the Fourth Form and in the Sixth Form and builds on the skills developed in all subjects, where girls are encouraged to challenge assumptions, argue their case and weigh evidence before making judgements.
-IT skills are seen as an essential component of the ‘toolkit’ with which pupils leave us and are taught both in a timetabled lesson in each year group and in the context of specific subjects.
+IT skills are seen as an essential component of the ‘toolkit’ with which pupils leave us and are taught both in a timetabled lesson in each year group as well as in the context of specific subjects.

 Girls are taught research, coursework and study skills and are prepared for the rigour of public examinations.
 They develop independence of thought, and enquiring minds and sound powers of judgment.
-They consistently achieve superb results in public examinations and go on to higher education, with a good number each year often successfully applying to Oxbridge.
+They consistently achieve superb results in public examinations and go on to higher education, with a good number each year successfully applying to Oxbridge.

 Junior Curriculum (Years 7-9)

 In Years 7-9 (LIV Form - UIV Form), the girls experience a balanced and stretching curriculum.
 They are taught mainly in their form groups with setting for Mathematics.
 All girls in LIV Form have an hour's Mandarin tuition each week.

-In Years 8 and 9 (MIV Form - UIV Form), girls pick up a second Modern Foreign language from a choice of Spanish, German and Mandarin, and a further language - Classical Greek - can be added in Year 9.
+In Years 8 and 9 (MIV Form - UIV Form), girls have the opportunity to pick up a second Modern Foreign language from a choice of Spanish, German and Mandarin; in addition, Classical Greek can be added in Year 9.

-All girls follow courses in these subjects: Art, Computing, Music, Drama, Latin, Physical Education / Games, English, Mathematics, Religious Studies, Geography, Modern Languages, Science, History, Critical Thinking, Personal Development and Physical Education/Games.
+All girls follow courses in these subjects: Art, Computing, Music, Drama, Latin (or Classical Civilisation), English, Mathematics, Religious Studies, Geography, Modern Languages, Science, History, Critical Thinking, Personal Development and Physical Education/Games.

 GCSE Curriculum (Years 10-11)

 Most girls at St Mary’s study 11 GCSEs - the 8 core subjects plus 3 options.

-All girls study the following GCSEs: English Language, English Literature, Mathematics, one Modern Foreign Language, Biology, Chemistry, Physics (although it is likely that some girls will sit Dual Award Science) and Religious Studies (short course).
+All girls study the following GCSEs: English Language, English Literature, Mathematics, one Modern Foreign Language, Biology, Chemistry, Physics and some girls will sit Dual Award Science and Religious Studies (short course).